adyxax/www/content/blog/miscellaneous/building-rpms.md

 ---
 title: "Building rpm packages"
-linkTitle: "Building rpm packages"
 date: 2016-02-22
-description: >
-  Building rpm packages
+description: How to build locally an rpm package
+tags:
+  - Centos
+  - rhel
 ---

-Here is how to build locally an rpm package.
-Tested at the time on a centos 7.

 ## Setup your environment